Papal visit: Pope begs forgiveness for clerical sex abuse

 Later on Sunday, 500,000 people are expected to gather in Phoenix Park in Dublin as the Pope celebrates Mass to close the World Meeting of Families.

-His visit coincides with
+His visit coincides with Catholic gathering, which is held every three years.

 The popemobile was not the dinky one that carried John Paul II and it buzzed quickly through the crowds.